Ronald Kennedy (1881-1942)

 Ronald Kennedy was born in Harbour Grace, N.L.
 He was educated at St. Bonaventure College and the University of London.

-Kennedy began teaching in Harbour Grace in 1896 and later become the principal of Harbour Grace Academy.
+Kennedy began teaching in Harbour Grace in 1896 and later became the principal of Harbour Grace Academy.
 He held this position for 11 years.
 In 1920, he was appointed superintendent of Roman Catholic Schools.

 Although often overshadowed by his Roman Catholic counterpart Vincent Burke, Kennedy was instrumental in convincing Catholic leadership, namely Archbishop Edward Roche, to support the idea of a non-denominational university college.